Stability of non-proper functions: A sufficient condition for stability of smooth functions

 }

 We first construct a diffeomorphism $\psi_g:\R\to \R$ such that $\Delta(\psi_g^{-1}\circ g)$ is equal to $\Delta$.
-Although the construction below is same as that in \cite{Dimca}, we will briefly explain the construction for completeness of this manuscript.
+Although the construction below is same as that for the mapping $h$ in \cite{Dimca}, we will briefly explain the construction for completeness of this manuscript.
 We take a smooth function $\rho:\R\to \R$ so that:

 \begin{itemize}

 \item $\rho(t)= \rho(-t)$,

 \item $\rho|_{[0,\infty)}$ is monotone decreasing,